Anton-Su/TRPP_Queue/readme.md

 - `requests` — for making HTTP requests
 - `icalendar` — for handling data in iCal format
 - `dotenv` — for working with environment variables
+- `beautifulsoup4` — for parsing HTML and XML documents

 Additionally, the following built-in libraries are used: